dans98/gLapse/README.md

 'cameraWarmup' : 2
 }
 ```
 - **capturesDirectory** - The directory that all sequence directories and the images associated with them will be placed in.
 This must end with a `/`.
-The directoy path can be absolute, or realtive to main.py.
+The directoy path can be absolute, or relative to main.py.
 - **pollingInterval** - The number of milliseconds that should elapse between polling requests to the printer.
-If a request takes long that the settings value, subsequent requests will be skipped untill the current one completes or timesout.
+If a request takes long that the settings value, subsequent requests will be skipped until the current one completes or times out.
 While intervals as low as 50ms will work, an interval of 100 to 250ms is recommend, to reduce load on the Pi and Duet.
 - **wait** - How many seconds after start-up should the application wait before trying to connect to the printer.
-This setting is usefull if the Printer and Pi run off the same power supply, and the Pi starts up faster than the printer.
+This setting is useful if the Printer and Pi run off the same power supply, and the Pi starts up faster than the printer.
 - **cameraWarmup** - the number of seconds that should elapse between cameraWarmupSettings being set and cameraSettings being set.

 #### initialCameraSettings - holds the settings used to initailize Picamera